 Facilitators work with group members, helping them to get to know each other and learn more about the services and supports in their area.
 Through talking and sharing experiences, you can build relationships with other families.
 You can also access research-based parenting information and learn new skills.
 Members choose what they would like to discuss in their groups, with help from the facilitator.
 Depending on what the group wants to do, the facilitator might guide group activities or provide resources.

-When: Thursdays during school terms.
+When: Mondays during school terms.
 Each 8 week block begins the second Thursday of each new school term.

 Where: At ODEEP

 Time: 10.00am to 12.00pm